 Initial assessments show that there are more than 100 small businesses operating in NPU-V, some of which would be ideal candidates for Pittsburgh Yards if they chose to relocate.
 The process of identifying businesses and entrepreneurs is ongoing.

 In addition to the explicit focus on economic benefits for local residents, the community engagement process surrounding Pittsburgh Yards is unlike that for standard real estate development projects.
 Residents are engaged at every step and are helping to shape everything from design elements and branding to prospective tenant lists.

-The development team is supporting resident engagement in a variety of ways, including:
+Resident engagement is informing the development team in a variety of ways, including:

-- hosting monthly community meetings and site tours to brief residents on the development process and solicit input
+- participating in monthly community meetings and site tours in which the development team and new tenants brief residents on the project process and solicit input (currently held virtually); and

 The site, formerly referred to as 352 University Avenue, was named “Pittsburgh Yards” as a result of community members’ efforts.
 The naming group developed several concepts, launched a call-in campaign to gather resident input on the proposed options and announced the final selection at a community meeting on October 12, 2017.